State of Mexico: Mexican Revolution

 Battles were fought in the state during the Mexican Revolution, especially by Zapatistas in the southwest part of the state, with Genovevo de la O and Francisco de Pacheco entering with their armies in 1912.
 Fighting intensified after Victoriano Huerta took power in 1913.
-In 1915, Toluca was the site of the Convencion de Generales y Gobernadores Revolucionaries (Convention of Generals and Revolutionary Governors) on two occasions.
+In 1915, Toluca was the site of the Convencion de Generales y Gobernadores Revolucionarios (Convention of Generals and Revolutionary Governors) on two occasions.
 In 1917, the state had another new constitution, which divided the state into sixteen districts and 118 municipalities.

 The extension of the Mexico City Metropolitan Area began in 1940 with the creation of the industrial zone of Naucalpan.
 The increase of the metro area's population, commerce, and industry has continued to this day.
 The Consejo del Area Metropolitana was created in 1988 to coordinate concerns and actions of the Greater Mexico City area in both the Distrito Federal and the State of Mexico.

 From 1824 to 1941, the state had no seal.
 Governor Wenceslao Labra proposed one in 1940, which was adopted the following year.
 It was designed by Pastor Velázquez with the motto of Patria, Libertad, Trabajo y Cultura ("Country, Liberty, Work, and Culture").

 In 1956, the Instituto Cientifico y Literario was converted into the Universidad Autónoma del Estado de México.

 During much of the rest of the 20th century, works to divert water from the Lerma River and other locations to Mexico City were built as well as highways through the state to connect Mexico City with the rest of the country.

 In 1990, the Comisión Coordinadora para la Recuperación Ecológica de la Cuenca del Alto Lerma ("Coordinating Commission for the Ecological Recuperation of the Upper Lerma River Basin") was established.